KintCark/Mediapipe-Convert-Termux/README.md

 3>

-AFTER you install the required files just navigate to your termux ubuntu root folder and create 2 folders one named ckpt and other output then paste what ever sd1.5 model you want to use in the root folder then just run this command:
+AFTER you install the required files just navigate to your termux ubuntu root folder and create 2 folders one named ckpt and other output then paste what ever sd1.5 model you want to use in the root folder then copy the name of the model open ckpt-converter.py and scroll down to line 23 i think untill u see a model namevit should look like /root/YourModelName.safetensors overwrite this with the current model of choice then save,then just run this command:

 python3 ckpt-convert.py && python3 convert_modified.py --ckpt_path /root/ckpt/model.ckpt --output_path /root/output/

-everytime you convert a model the ckpt folder will have a model.ckpt file in it just delete that before converting the next model.
+everytime you convert a model the ckpt folder will have a model.ckpt file in it just delete that before converting the next model. the output folder will have your converted mediapipe model files make sure it has the alphacum files and the beta.bin then copy all the mediapipe files to a folder and name the folder the name of the model so you know which one it is.